 LAP members have the choice to enroll in the same Healthy Louisiana plans as the regular LaCHIP plan members.
-Contact a Healthy Louisiana representative to find out which plan your doctor is enrolled in.
+Contact a Healthy Louisiana representative to find out in which plan your doctor is enrolled.

 Yes.
 A child applying for LAP must be uninsured for the 3 months prior to enrollment when no exceptions exist.

 Yes.
 Applicants who lose insurance coverage involuntarily are not subject to the three-month waiting period.
 Reasons for involuntary loss include:

 The child has special health care needs (for example: a chronic physical, developmental, behavioral or emotional condition) beyond what most children require.
 Consult a LaCHIP customer service agent by phone (1-877-252-2447) or e-mail (MyMedicaid@la.gov) to discuss your request for exemption.